stijn-dejongh/lovecraft_public_domain/manuscript/poetry_and_the_gods.md

-% "Poetry and the Gods"
+# Poetry and the Gods
-% H. P. Lovecraft and Anna Helen Crofts

 A damp, gloomy evening in April it was, just after the close of the Great War, when Marcia found herself alone with strange thoughts and wishes; unheard-of yearnings which floated out of the